Monday

 Workshop 9

-Group 2: Peer Critiques.
+Group 2: Peer Reviews.

 Group 2: poems returned, with corrections and provisional grades.